South Korean workers unite against the U.S.-backed far right

 Yoon enthusiastically reintroduced the military exercises upon becoming president, and they have occurred annually since.
 The second Trump administration has not expressed any interest in stopping the new war games.

 In one recent joint military exercise on March 6, which was officially called “Freedom Shield,” a South Korean fighter jet bombed a South Korean village just 20 miles south of the DPRK border.
-According to a New York Times article on Marc 6, the attack left 15 people injured and damaged several homes and a church, with no reported fatalities.
+According to a New York Times article on March 6, the attack left 15 people injured and damaged several homes and a church, with no reported fatalities.

 Had the joint U.S.-south Korea war games led to an attack on a village inside the DPRK, even an accidental attack, the dangerous war exercise might have begun a new war on the Korean peninsula.
 The DPRK has been forced to practice their own military drills as a matter of security, sovereignty and survival.

 In response to the recent bombing, DPRK officials have once again had to reserve their right to self-defense.
 Workers Party leader and DPRK diplomat Kim Yo-jong — also a sibling of Kim Jong Un — accused the Trump-Musk administration of committing the “most hostile and confrontational will” against the Korean people.
-He commented, “We will never confine ourselves to sitting still and commenting on the situation.”
+She commented, “We will never confine ourselves to sitting still and commenting on the situation.”
 (New York Times, March 6).

 International solidarity for workers’ rights, peace and sovereignty